readthedocs/sphinx-hoverxref/docs/development.rst

 You can `install Read the Docs locally following these instructions`_.
 Although, it may be too complicated just to retrieve the same content that you could have in https://readthedocs.org.

-To make the extension to work, you will need to define this setting in your ``conf.py`` file:
+To make the extension work, you will need to define this setting in your ``conf.py`` file:

 .. code-block:: python